centricconsulting/data-assets/README.md

 ## Finding Content

 Data is organized into major groups such as Time, Geography and Organization.
-Each is major group is represented by a top-level folder in the repository.
+Each major group is represented by a top-level folder in the repository.

 ## Submitting Content